-Voice or speech recognition is the ability of a machine or program to receive and interpret dictation, or to understand and carry out spoken commands.
+Voice or speaker recognition is the ability of a machine or program to receive and interpret dictation or to understand and carry out spoken commands.
 Voice recognition has gained prominence and use with the rise of AI and intelligent assistants, such as Amazon's Alexa, Apple's Siri and Microsoft's Cortana.

-For use with computers, analog audio must be converted into digital signals.
-This requires analog-to-digital conversion.
-For a computer to decipher the signal, it must have a digital database, or vocabulary, of words or syllables, and a speedy means of comparing this data with signals.
+Voice recognition software on computers requires that analog audio be converted into digital signals, known as analog-to-digital conversion.
+For a computer to decipher a signal, it must have a digital database, or vocabulary, of words or syllables, as well as a speedy means for comparing this data to signals.
 The speech patterns are stored on the hard drive and loaded into memory when the program is run.
 A comparator checks these stored patterns against the output of the A/D converter -- an action called pattern recognition.

 While accuracy rates are improving, all voice recognition systems and programs make errors.
-Screaming children, barking dogs, and loud external conversations can produce false input.
-Much of this can be avoided only by using the system in a quiet room.
-There is also a problem with words that sound alike but are spelled differently and have different meanings -- for example, "hear" and "here."
+Background noise can produce false input, which can be avoided by using the system in a quiet room.
+There is also a problem with words that sound alike, but that are spelled differently and have different meanings -- for example, hear and here.
 This problem might someday be largely overcome using stored contextual information.
 However, this will require more RAM and faster processors than are currently available in personal computers.

 There has been an exponential growth in voice recognition technology over the past five decades.
 Dating back to 1976, computers could only understand slightly more than 1,000 words.
 That total jumped to roughly 20,000 in the 1980s as IBM continued to develop voice recognition technology.